If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website.

 Find out about the confidential counselling and peer support we offer.

-Read our briefing paper on STPs (sustainability and transformation plans) and find out how they affect you at a local level.
-We've also developed a set of key questions to ask your STP lead.
+Get the latest on STPs (sustainability and transformation plans) and find out how they affect you at a local level.
+Read our FAQs on how to get more involved, watch the video and check the deficit funding map.

 Number of BMA members: